 WOMEN IN THE WORK FORCE Before the war women ‘had their place,’ and it wasn’t doing ‘men’s work.’
 The war changed that and proved that women not only had the same skills as men but had equivalent muscle power to do the jobs previously given only to men.
 Unfortunately they were not paid the same wages, but today’s women in the military do the same jobs as men and all are better because of equality.

-Although a professional journalist with a distinct style, for Jerome M. O’Connor, it was a labor of love and an opportunity to thank those of the ‘greatest generation’ who are still with us that their service was not in vain and that what they accomplished indeed resulted in saving humanity from entering a new dark age.
-The book’s epilogue ends with these two words: honor them.
+As a journalist with a distinct style, writing the book became an opportunity to thank those of the ‘greatest generation’ who are still with us that their service was not in vain and that what they accomplished saved humanity from entering a new dark age.

-Now in three forms, hardback, Kindle, and, since February 2022, in paperback, the work continues to sell.
-After nearly four years since publication, there can be only one reason for continued sales: REFERRAL.
-The author humbly thanks those who recommended the book to others, and to the 100% professional reviewer recommendation, and also to the 96% of Amazon readers who gave it thumbs-up.
+Now in three forms, hardback, Kindle, and paperback, after more than four years the work continues to sell.
+There can be only one reason for the continued sales: REFERRAL.
+The author humbly thanks those who recommended the book to others, and to the 100% of professional reviewers who recommended it, and to the 96% of Amazon readers who gave it thumbs-up.
 Available on Amazon at special prices.